-Once the above is completed you can use PLUMED to analyze existing trajectories or you can play with the Lennard-Jones code that is included.
+Once the above is completed the plumed executable should be in your execution path and you will be able to use PLUMED to analyze existing trajectories or play with the Lennard-Jones code that is included.
 However, because PLUMED is mostly used to bias on the fly simulations performed with serious molecular dynamics packages, you can find instructions about how to patch your favorite MD code so that it can be combined with PLUMED below.
 Again, if you are impatient, something like this will do the job:

 '''

-source /plumed/root/dir/sourceme.sh

 cd /md/root/dir

 plumed patch -p

 '''

 Then compile your MD code.
 For some MD codes these instructions are insufficient.
 It is thus recommended that you read the instructions at the end of this page.
 Notice that MD codes could in principle be "PLUMED ready" in their official distribution.
-If your favorite MD code is available "PLUMED ready" you will have to compile PLUMED first as a library then check the MD codes' manual to discover how to link it.
+If your favorite MD code is available "PLUMED ready" you will have to compile PLUMED first, then (optionally) install it, then check the MD codes' manual to discover how to link it.